jogonmar/MVBatch/README.txt

 ﻿MVBatch for its use in MATLAB.

-Contact: José María González Martínez (J.Gonzalez-Martinez@shell.com) & José Camacho Páez (josecamacho@ugr.es) Last modification of this document: 06/Sep/16
+Contact: José María González Martínez (J.Gonzalez-Martinez@shell.com) & José Camacho Páez (josecamacho@ugr.es) Last modification of this document: 18/Sep/16

 Installation

 	- Extract the rar file in a directory of your choice <directory_path>

+	- Download the sofware dependency MEDA toolbox from the GitHub repository: https://github.com/josecamachop/MEDA-Toolbox

 	- Add to the MATLAB path the following directories (use command addpath, e.g. addpath '<path>'):
 		- <directory_path>
+		- <directory_path>/examples
 		- <directory_path>/modeling
 		- <directory_path>/synchronization
 		- <directory_path>/MEDA-Toolbox